 According to the Global Knowledge Skills and Salary Report, IT professionals use a number of different informational and training methods to stay informed.
-Nearly 70% of our respondents use online research as a go-to method.
-In terms of social learning, 42% participate in informal learning sessions at work.
+Nearly 70% of our respondents researched a topic online in the last 12 months.
+In terms of social learning, 40% participate in informal learning sessions at work.
 This method typically involves an employee sharing content and learning experiences from a formal course with co-workers.

 There’s a reason why this type of social learning is so popular—it’s a way for professionals to collaborate and share knowledge with peers.
 It also provides the learner with immediate feedback.

 Formal training is a great building block, but many people do not learn something until they physically do it.
 That’s where experiential training comes in.

 Experiential learning mirrors reality.
 It compels the student to solve real-world challenges by using skills they need in the workplace—skills they probably acquired through formal or social learning.
 It helps them take risks in a safe environment that they wouldn’t normally take in a workplace setting.

 The 70:20:10 model can only be effective when you find the right mix of formal, experiential and social learning.
 These specific percentages may not be ideal for your learning style or profession—and that’s OK!
 It’s just a reminder that all three should make up some percentage of your learning and development strategy, and all three complement each other.

 Though an untestable theoretical model, there is certainly a place for 70:20:10 in modern learning.